Post Contents

 Cube Test of Concrete as per IS Code IS 516 (1959): Method of Tests for Strength of Concrete and IS 456 2000: Concrete Strength Acceptance Criteria

-For cube test of concrete two types of specimens either cubes of 15cm X 15cm X 15cm or 10cm X 10cm x 10cm depending upon the size of aggregate is used for concrete making.
-For most of the concrete works cubical moulds of size, 15cm x 15cm x 15cm are commonly used.
+For the cube test of concrete two types of specimens either cubes of 15cm X 15cm X 15cm or 10cm X 10cm x 10cm.
+It depends upon the size of the aggregate used for concrete making.
+For most concrete works cubical molds of size, 15cm x 15cm x 15cm are commonly used.

 Minimum 9 cubes of 15 cm size Max.
 M15 or above